leikoilja/ha-google-home/README.md

 | `local_time_iso` | Time in ISO 8601 standard    | Useful for automations                                                    |
 | `duration`       | Seconds                      | Timer duration in seconds                                                 |

-The state value shows the next timer as a timestring (i.e.: `2021-03-07T15:26:17+01:00`) if there is at least one timer set, otherwise it is set to `off`.
+The state value shows the next timer as a timestring (i.e.: `2021-03-07T15:26:17+01:00`) if there is at least one timer set, otherwise it is set to `unavailable`.

 ## Getting Started